drum445/objectify/README.md

 require "mysql"
 require "objectify"

-# Your class that is to be built from SQL (requires JSON Mapping)
+# Your class that is to be built from SQL
 class Note
   property note_id : String?
   property content : String?